Salsa Verde Chicken

 Salsa verde is a tangy and delicious Mexican sauce that goes well with almost everything!
 It’s similar to red, tomato-based salsas, but it uses green tomatillos as the base instead of tomatoes.
 This salsa variation usually includes green chilies, as well.
 In this salsa verde chicken recipe, those flavors of the sauce turn this dinner into a cozy tex-mex meal!

-overhead shot of a skillet with salsa verde chicken and rice casserole garnished with avocado, limes, and cilantro
+Overhead shot of a salsa verde chicken garnished with avocado, limes, and cilantro.

 • Olive Oil: For sautéing.
 You can also substitute avocado oil, coconut oil, or other high-temp oils.

-• Boneless, Skinless Chicken Breasts: You’ll need a pound of chicken breasts, cut into bite-sized pieces.
+• Boneless, Skinless Chicken Breasts: You’ll need to cut the chicken breast into bite-sized pieces.

-• Garlic Powder, Paprika, Oregano, and Cumin: These dried spices amplify and intensify the savory flavor profile.
+• Garlic Powder, Paprika, Oregano, and Cumin: These dried spices intensify the flavors.

-• Salt and Pepper: To season the chicken.
+• Salt and Black Pepper: To season the chicken.

 • Onion: You’ll need one small yellow onion, finely diced.
 White, red, or sweet onions may be substituted.